The Biology of Affect & Motivation

 The BAM lab has an electroencephalography set-up.

-Major goals of the lab include from specifc to most general objective:
+Major goals of the lab include from specific to most general objective:

 1) Determine the dynamic properties of reward comparisons in different models using different approaches